 So, if you want to be challenged but not feel horrible about it, or you want to explore options for working with clients without feeling that you are being told what to do, think about trying supervision with me.

 I am a counsellor/psychotherapist, registered and accredited by BACP, working in private practice with individuals, couples and groups using a humanistic and integrative approach.
-I have been supervising for five years using an approach I call integrative-relational.
+I have been supervising for eight years using an approach I call integrative-relational.
 I have experience of employment in counselling and supervising roles, including leading the team of counsellors at Blythe House Hospice.
 I have also been a counselling trainer on introductory and diploma courses run by Liza Chera at the University of Derby in Buxton.
-I am currently engaged in advanced training as a psychosexual therapist.
-As well as being a highly motivated professional, I care about my family, I enjoy keeping fit and healthy and I love to sing and write songs.
+I am a qualified psychosexual therapist and have also been part of the teaching faculty at the Centre for Psychosexual Health.
+As well as being a highly motivated professional, I care about my family, I enjoy keeping fit and healthy and I love to sing.

 I will assume that you are already doing your best to continually develop your practice and to apply what you have learned to your client work.
 I will trust you.
 Supervision with me is a time to reflect on career development as well as client work.
 Interventions from me are supportive.
 I don't come from a critical place, but I will challenge you sometimes to look at things from a different perspective.
 I believe that supervision works best where there is mutual respect.
 So, I will value our relationship and do everything I can to be ready to work hard, while keeping the atmosphere relaxed, in our supervision sessions.
 With some limitations, I can also be available for emergency supervision.

-If you want to join up with other counsellors/psychotherapists for group supervision, I can supervise a group of up to 4 and between you I will ask for £40 per hour for either a 2 or 3 hour session.
-So, for example, a group of 4 having a 3 hour session will pay £30 each (and be able to claim one and a half hours of it in terms of BACP requirements).
+If you want to join up with other counsellors/psychotherapists for group supervision, I can supervise a group of up to 4 and between you I will ask for £50 per hour for a 3 hour session.
+So, for example, a group of 4 having a 3 hour session will pay £37.50 each (and be able to claim one and a half hours of it in terms of BACP requirements).

 Most of my available appointments are during the day, Mondays to Fridays.
-However, I do work on some evenings and I'm also currently recruiting for a monthly supervision group running on Saturday mornings, so let me know as soon as possible if you are interested.
+However, I do work on some evenings.